-(f) With effect from 7 March 1997, the Joint Provisional Liquidators ceased to act and the Company and its immediate parent company entered into the Original Scheme with their creditors.
-D.Y Schwarzmann is currently the sole Scheme Administrator of the Company and its immediate parent company.
-The Original Scheme and the Amending Scheme provide thatany Scheme Administrators shall, in relation to the Company and its immediate parent company, manage the run-off of their business, realise their assets and apply them for the benefit of their creditors, supervise and ensure the carrying out of the Original Scheme and the Amending Scheme, and it also gives them the power in the name and on behalf of the Company and its immediate parent company to manage their affairs, business and property.
-All fees for services provided to the Company are paid by its immediate parent company, During the year ended 31 December 2021 therefore, fees for services provided to the Company amounted to US\$Nil (2020: US\$Nil) excluding VAT.
+(g) With effect from 7 March 1997, the Joint Provisional Liquidators ceased to act and the Company and its immediate parent company entered into the Scheme with their creditors.
+D.Y Schwarzmann and D.N.
+Rackham are the current Scheme Administrators of the Company and its immediate parent company.
+The Scheme and the Amending Scheme provide that any Scheme Administrators shall, in relation to the Company and its immediate parent company, manage the run-off of their business, realise their assets and apply them for the benefit of their creditors, supervise and ensure the carrying out of the Scheme and the Amending Scheme, and it also gives them the power in the name and on behalf of the Company and its immediate parent company to manage their affairs, business and property.
+All fees for services provided to the Company are paid by its immediate parent company.
+During the year ended 31 December 2022 therefore, fees for services provided to the Company amounted to US\$Nil (2021: US\$Nil) excluding VAT.